Executive

 Chris has served on the boards for Tourism Squamish and the Squamish Arts Council, and as the chair of the BC Green Party Provincial Council and Squamish Chamber of Commerce respectively.

-Chris’ professional career has focused on software development, and he is a senior technical lead and founding member of a fast-growing Squamish tech startup.
+Chris’ professional career has focused on software development, and he is involved in a variety of software projects supporting everything from Children’s Mental Health to Climate Adaptation.

 Chris also stays busy as a long-standing volunteer for Squamish’s “Amped in the Park” music program.
 Through this involvement, Chris was able to enjoy his passion for music while supporting others as they learn to be performers and leaders.